astronomer/docs/learn/use-case-llm-customer-feedback.md

 )
 ```

-The `search_for_testimonial_candidates` task uses the [OpenSearchQueryOperator](https://registry.astronomer.io/providers/apache-airflow-providers-opensearch/versions/latest/modules/OpenSearchQueryOperator) to query OpenSearch for the most similar customer feedback to the target testimonial using a k-nearest neighbors (k-NN) algorithm on the embeddings and filter for positive sentiment.
+The `search_for_testimonial_candidates` task uses the [OpenSearchQueryOperator](https://registry.astronomer.io/providers/apache-airflow-providers-opensearch/versions/latest/modules/OpenSearchQueryOperator) to query OpenSearch for the most similar customer feedback to the target testimonial using a k-NN algorithm on the embeddings and filter for positive sentiment.
 Note that k-NN search requires the `knn` plugin to be installed in OpenSearch.

 ```python
 search_for_testimonial_candidates = OpenSearchQueryOperator(